-Our design intent for the van was twofold:
+Our design intent for the van is as follows:

-- To be used as a mobile test facility to scout out paths for links in our growing microwave network by quickly getting a dish in the air to test signal quality along the path of a planned link, and
+- To be used as a mobile test facility to scout out paths for links in our growing microwave network by quickly getting a dish in the air to test signal quality along the path of a planned link.

 - To provide a capability to project broadband connectivity from our network to an arbitrary field location, such as a disaster scene, shelter, or staging area.

 While a project like this is never truly finished, the van is now operational and has been tested in a number of deployments.
 The lead photo shows the van at Winter Field Day 2019.
 Below, van is seen at the 2018 Takoma Park (MD) 4th of July Parade.

 The following photo shows the van in use during a hospital emergency exercise (about which more can be found here).

 And here is a view of the operating positions.